shashankdkte/dev-drop/sakura-v2/permission /PermissionRequest.md

                 OLS header    = 5 (Cancelled)
                 RLS header    = 5 (Cancelled)       ← FINAL

-REVOKE (only when RequestStatus = 3 — all headers approved):
+REVOKE (any active state: RequestStatus 0–3):
   REVOKE OLS  ──► OLS header = 4 (Revoked)
-                  RequestStatus stays 3 until ALL headers revoked REVOKE RLS  ──► RLS header = 4 (Revoked)
+                  RequestStatus stays until ALL non-final headers are revoked REVOKE RLS  ──► RLS header = 4 (Revoked)
-                  Now ALL headers = Revoked ──► RequestStatus = 5 (Revoked)  ← FINAL
+                  Now ALL headers final ──► RequestStatus = 5 (Revoked)  ← FINAL

-  Note: Both must be revoked to reach RequestStatus = 5.
+  Note: Once RequestStatus = 5, both headers are Revoked.
-  Revoking only one leaves RequestStatus = 3 with one Revoked header.
+  Revoking only one OLS or RLS header during a pending state is valid;
+  the request becomes Revoked (5) when all remaining headers are also in a final state.
 ```

 ---